frogdev-yt/fb-marketplace-web-scraper/README.md

 Next version (if updated) will feature:
 - UI to add specific general purpose search options with price prereqs
 - toggling of email notifications
 - Changing of search length, scroll speed, search repeat cooldown, with default values to match current values if user does not wish to mess with these
+- No necessity for running initialize file separately